Lattice Codes Achieve the Capacity of Common Message Gaussian Broadcast Channels with Coded Side Information

-These lattices are resilient against additive Gaussian noise. \end{itemize} The achievability result of~\cite{ErZ_IEEE_IT_04} requires $\Lc$ to be simultaneously Rogers-good and Poltyrev-good, and uses $p=2^{nR}$, i.e., the prime field $\Fb_p$ used for Construction~A varies with the dimension of the lattice code and the size of the field increases exponentially in $n$.
+These lattices are resilient against additive white Gaussian noise. \end{itemize} The achievability result of~\cite{ErZ_IEEE_IT_04} requires $\Lc$ to be simultaneously Rogers-good and Poltyrev-good, and uses \mbox{$p=2^{nR}$}, i.e., the prime field $\Fb_p$ used for Construction~A varies with the dimension of the lattice code and the size of the field increases exponentially in $n$.
 The random code ensemble of~\cite{OrE_IT_16} uses an MMSE-good lattice for $\Lc$, lets $p$ grow as $n^{1.5}$, and can accommodate a wide class of channel noise statistics, including white Gaussian noise.
 The code construction of~\cite{diP_thesis_14} requires $p$ to be at least $n^{0.5}$, needs no dithering operation, i.e., uses $\p{d}=\p{0}$, but is known to achieve capacity only if ${\sf SNR}>1$. { In comparison, our proof method uses a fixed (albeit large) value of $p$ and holds for any ${\sf SNR}>0$, while requiring that $\Lc$ be Rogers-good. }